President of Tajikistan

-The president of Tajikistan is the head of state of the Republic of Tajikistan.
+The president of Tajikistan is the head of state and de facto head of government (Note: Even though an executive president co-exists with a prime minister, multiple sources have still described Tajikistan as a presidential republic with the president serving as both head of state and head of government.) of the Republic of Tajikistan.
 The president heads the executive branch of the country's government and is the commander-in-chief of the Armed Forces of Tajikistan.

 History of the presidency

 The first president of Tajikistan was Qahhor Mahkamov, who held the position of First Secretary of the Communist Party of Tajikistan and was appointed President of the Tajik Soviet Socialist Republic in November 1990.
 Mahkamov served both as First Secretary and President but was forced to resign in August 1991 due to the unpopularity of his support for the August Coup of 1991 in Moscow and the resulting street demonstrations in Dushanbe.
 From 1991 to 1992 the post of the president changed hands several times due to the political changes and uncertainty following the dissolution of the Soviet Union and ensuing social unrest and violence in the Tajikistani Civil War.
 Since 1994, Emomali Rahmon has held the position of the presidency.
 The presidential elections were last held in 2020.
 Presidential elections in Tajikistan have consistently been criticized by international observers as unfair and favoring the ruling party.